 What are the best children’s games on Meta Quest?
 Well, although Oculus themselves say that you should be at least 13 years old to use the Quest, there’s some debate as to whether or not you should let your children play in virtual reality.

-We all know that there could be issues, and the tech hasn’t been around long enough for us to see what the long term impact of using VR as children could be.
-Besides the newness there’s also the ethical problems involved in conducting any testing on children, so, unfortunately, we’re just going to have to find out as we go along.
+We all know that there could be issues, and the tech hasn’t been around long enough for us to see what the long-term impact of using VR as children could be.
+Besides the newness there are also the ethical problems involved in conducting any testing on children, so, unfortunately, we’re just going to have to find out as we go along.